mayanks11/ticket-booking/README.md

-ticket booking website using react.js
+ticket booking website using ReactJS